BYRIO/krita-webdoc-zh/user_manual/getting_started/navigation.rst

 Dockers
 -------

-Krita subdivides many of it's options into functional panels called Dockers (aka Docks).
+Krita subdivides many of its options into functional panels called Dockers (aka Docks).

 Dockers are small windows that can contain, for example, things like the layer stack, Color Palette or Brush Presets.
 Think of them as the painter's palette, or his water, or his brushkit.
-Dockers can be activated by choosing the :guilabel:`Settings` menu and the :guilabel:`Dockers` sub-menu.
+They can be activated by choosing the :guilabel:`Settings` menu and the :guilabel:`Dockers` sub-menu.
 There you will find a long list of available options.

 Dockers can be removed by clicking the **x** in the upper-right of the docker-window.